-Having completed this preliminary analysis, and having thus defined the optimal values of our model parameters, the next question is: how would the predictive accuracy of our algorithm compare to that of any of the algorithms previously mentioned.
-Fig. 6(a) shows that direct trust propagation performs better than naive prediction, but is comparable to a median of ratings.
+This preliminary analysis allow us to move on to answer the key question: how would the predictive accuracy of our algorithm compare to that of any of the algorithms previously mentioned.
+Fig. 6 shows that direct trust propagation performs better than naive prediction, but is comparable to a median of ratings.
 It also shows that our algorithm's accuracy is as high as 82.9%.
-In all cases in which our algorithm failed to predict (17.1%), the actual rating and the predicted rating differed by one only (with $L = \{1, 2, 3\}$ ).
+In all cases in which our algorithm failed to predict (17.1%), the actual rating and the predicted rating differed by one only (with $L=\{1,2,3\}$).